vvalac/pdf-darkmode/README.md

 **Beta 0.2:** Core functionality is present, including the ability to toggle between Sepia and Standard dark modes.

+**Beta 0.3:** Button text dynamically changes based on dark mode and pdf detection.
+- Known bug: It is possible to force a sepia state mismatch by toggling and flipping between tabs.

 # To install:

 1. In Chrome (or Edge), click the extensions button